Wang-Jia-yu-cloud/data-analytics-portfolio/hr-employee-churn-analysis/README.md

-# HR Employee Churn Analysis — Salifort Motors
+# HR Employee Attrition Analysis — Salifort Motors

 ## Executive Summary

-Salifort Motors is experiencing a high employee turnover rate, creating both operational disruption and significant recruitment and training costs.
-To better understand the problem, the HR team conducted an employee survey to identify factors associated with attrition.
+Salifort Motors is experiencing a high employee turnover rate, leading to operational disruption and increased recruitment and training costs.
+To better understand the issue, the HR team conducted an employee survey to identify factors associated with attrition.

-This project analyzes the survey data to identify the drivers of employee turnover and to build predictive models that estimate the likelihood of employees leaving the company.
+This project analyzes the survey data to identify the main drivers of employee turnover and build models that predict which employees are most likely to leave.

 After removing duplicate records, 11,991 employee records were included in the analysis.
-Exploratory analysis shows that satisfaction level, tenure, and workload are the strongest drivers of attrition.
-Clustering analysis further reveals three employee segments with significantly different attrition risks.
+Exploratory analysis shows that satisfaction level, tenure, and workload are the strongest factors associated with attrition.
+Clustering analysis further identified three employee segments with very different attrition risks.

-Among the models tested, XGBoost achieved the best performance, with 97% accuracy, an AUC of 0.987, and an F1-score of 0.91 on the test set.
+Several predictive models were tested, including Logistic Regression, Decision Tree, Random Forest, and XGBoost.
+XGBoost achieved the best performance, with 97% accuracy, an AUC of 0.987, and an F1-score of 0.91 on the test set.

+These findings help the company better understand employee turnover patterns and support more targeted retention strategies.

 ---